 Tip: Only making one or two drinks?
 Grab the mini bottles of Prosecco from the liquor store.
 They typically come in packs of three and are great to have on hand when your cocktail calls for a splash of bubbles but you don’t want to open a big bottle of Prosecco for just a few drinks.

 Aperol is an bright orange-hued Italian aperitif.
 Its low alcohol content (11%) makes it the perfect sipper to help stimulate the appetite before a meal.

-Instead Aperol is mostly used in combination with other wines and/or spirits in cocktails so you get just a hint of the mandarin flavor in harmony with other ingredients.
+Yes, you can.
+It's more common in Europe than in America, however.
+Aperol has a unique flavor (think slightly sour orange, tart rhubarb and a bit of herbs all mixed together) that is mostly used in combination with wines and/or spirits in cocktails.
+You get just a hint of the mandarin flavor in harmony with other ingredients.

-The most popular cocktail to make with Aperol is an Aperol Spritz, espe.
+- The most popular cocktail to make with Aperol is an Aperol Spritz.
 This drink has only three ingredients - Prosecco, Aperol and a hint of sparkling water.

 - 1 ounce Aperol